b10z/periodic-task/README.md

 ### 📳 TEST INFORMATION

-All the test case given in the assessment can be found tested in [timestamp_generator_test.go](powerfactors-assignment%2Finternal%2Fhelper%2Ftimestamp_generator_test.go) with good and bad paths.
+All the test cases given in the assessment can be found tested in [timestamp_generator_test.go](powerfactors-assignment%2Finternal%2Fhelper%2Ftimestamp_generator_test.go) with good and bad paths.

 TEST COVERAGE PERCENTAGES: